The Alpha Channel

-The Alpha Channel is a term of computer graphics and was introduced by Alvy Ray Smith and Ed Catmull in the late 1970s at the New York Institute of Technology Computer Graphics Lab.
+The Alpha Channel is a term for computer graphics and was introduced by Alvy Ray Smith and Ed Catmull in the late 1970s at the New York Institute of Technology Computer Graphics Lab.

-The concept of the alpha channel was fully established in a paper in 1984 by Thomas Porter and Tom Duff.
+The alpha channel concept was fully established in a paper in 1984 by Thomas Porter and Tom Duff.

 In the alpha channel, transparency information is stored in addition to the actual image data in various graphic format options (e.g., PNG, PSD, TGA, DDS, or TIFF).
-If a digital image or video footage contains an alpha channel, it signifies that besides the color components, additional transparency information is contained within the file.
+If a digital image or video footage contains an alpha channel, it signifies that additional transparency information is contained within the file besides the color components.